2027 dates now available

 Holiday information

 The key to Inntravel holidays is flexibility.
 You can start on the day of your choice, and are free to add extra nights.
-There’s no fixed itinerary, so take your pick of our suggested walking routes and driving tours as the mood takes you.
-Pay locally for taxis and buses.
+There’s no fixed itinerary, so take your pick of our suggested walking and sightseeing options as the mood takes you.

 • The average maximum daytime temperatures and monthly rainfall relate to the nearest weather station and are intended as a guide only.